 The Makerspace is equipped with 8 Dremel 3D-40 Idea Builder printers and 3 Dremel 3D-45 Digilab printers.
 Both sets of printers are functionally the same, and follow the same procedures and safety precautions.

 PLA – An all around good material with minimal warping.
 Most parts should be printed with PLA.

 Eco-ABS – Higher strength and heat deflection temperature.
 Contains no ABS and is actually a form of PLA.

 PETG – Stronger than PLA but not as flexible as nylon.

 Nylon – Stronger and more flexible than Eco-ABS or PLA – however warping is significant.

 Use and Limitations:

-The Dremel 3D printers have an approximate maximum build volume of: 10” x 6” x 6.7” (255 mm x 155 mm x 170 mm).
-The material used for these printers is polylactic acid (PLA), which comes in an assortment of colors as shown below.
+The Dremel 3D printers have an approximate maximum build volume of: 9” x 5” x 6” (229 mm x 127 mm x 152 mm).
 Printing services are open for academic use to any UIC College of Engineering students.
 This means the Makerspace staff will gladly assist you in printing any parts necessary for class projects or prototyping purposes.
 No extensive knowledge of 3D printing is necessary.
 The Makerspace staff can walk you through any print, as well as deny any printing service if they believe your part/parts are unreasonable in terms of printing capabilities or purpose.

-The machines have parts that exceed 200C when printing – they will burn you on contact.
+The machines have parts that exceed 220°C when printing – they will burn you on contact.
 Be mindful of the printing nozzle and never touch it with your hands